What are security controls?

 • Continually assesses risks and addresses them through security controls

 A security solution is only as strong as its weakest link.
-You should, therefore, consider multiple layers of security controls (which is also known as a defense-in-depth strategy) to implement security controls across identity and access management, data, applications, network or server infrastructure, physical security, and security intelligence.
+Therefore, you should consider multiple layers of security controls, also known as a defense-in-depth strategy, to implement security controls across identity and access management, data, applications, network or server infrastructure, physical security and security intelligence.

 Security controls assessments

-Some key steps for creating a security assessment include the following:
+Some key steps for creating a security assessment include:

-• Determine the target systems: Create a list of IP addresses required to be scanned in your network.
+• Determining the target systems: Create a list of IP addresses that you need to scan in your network.
 The list should contain IP addresses of all the systems and devices connected in your organization’s network.

-• Determine the target applications: List the web applications and services to be scanned.
-Determine the type of web application server, web server, database, third-party components, and technologies used to build existing applications.
+• Determining the target applications: List the web applications and services that you need to scan.
+Determine the type of web application server, web server, database, third-party components and technologies used to build existing applications.

-• Vulnerability scanning and reporting: Keep network teams and IT teams informed of all assessment activity, because a vulnerability assessment can occasionally create bursts in network traffic when loading the target servers with requests.
-Also, obtain the unauthenticated pass-through for scanner IPs across the organization network and ensure the IPs are whitelisted in IPS/IDS.
+• Conducting vulnerability scanning and reporting: Keep network teams and IT teams informed of all assessment activity, because a vulnerability assessment can occasionally create bursts in network traffic when loading the target servers with requests.
+Also, obtain the unauthenticated pass-through for scanner IPs across the organization network and make sure that the IPs are whitelisted in IPS/IDS.
 Otherwise, the scanner can trigger a malicious traffic alert, resulting in its IP being blocked.

 Read more about how to assess the vulnerability of your enterprise’s applications and network by creating your own security assessment.